RTL Logo

 This understanding is not new.
 The ruling recalls that Italian jurisprudence, already in decisions prior to Law No. 555/1912, recognized the possibility of dual citizenship:

-In the ruling, the judge also recognized the validity of Brazil-Italy dual citizenship, arguing that Brazilian nationality, acquired by birth (ius soli), does not exclude the right to Italian citizenship inherited (jus sanguinis).
+In the ruling, the judge also recognized the validity of Brazil-Italy dual citizenship, arguing that Brazilian nationality, acquired by birth (ius soli), does not exclude the right to inherited Italian citizenship (jus sanguinis).

 This point was especially important because it contradicted the interpretation promoted by the Tajani Decree, which seeks to restrict the recognition of citizenship in certain cases.